471D38UNNUX/Ngrok-Installer/README.md

 #cd (32/64) bit

+bash Ngrok-Installer.sh

 To usage:

-#chmod +x ngrok

-#./ngrok authtoken (your authtoken on your ngrok dashboard)
+#ngrok authtoken (your authtoken on your ngrok dashboard)

 For help:

-#./ngrok help
+#ngrok help

 For start a HTTP tunnel on port 80:

-#./ngrok http 80
+#ngrok http 80

 For update

-#./ngrok update
+#ngrok update

 For windows:

-First download and install git bash in this link https://git-scm.com/
+Download and install Git Bash in this link https://git-scm.com/

+Download WinRAR in this link https://www.win-rar.com/download.html and install it in C:\Program Files\WinRAR

 After install git, open your cmd and run this script: